 My personal take-aways

 A fascinating individual and as I said above, so much to learn, both from what Einstein did right and what he did wrong.
-I highly recommend you check this out!
+I highly recommend you check out Einstein: His Life And Universe.

 What else can you learn from the blinks?